-Electromagnetic Navigation is an innovative procedure using electromagnetic technology, which allows steer ability and movability to obtain tissue samples of lung masses.
-As a pioneer and a leader in this breakthrough technology, UC San Diego Medical Center is proud to offer our patients this minimally invasive alternative to surgery.
+Electromagnetic navigation bronchoscopy (ENB) is an innovative procedure using electromagnetic technology, which allows steer ability and movability to obtain tissue samples of lung masses.
+As a pioneer and a leader in this breakthrough technology, UC San Diego Health is proud to offer our patients this minimally invasive alternative to surgery.

 ENB enhances the ability for physicians to diagnose and potentially treat a variety of lung diseases, including lung cancer.
 Physicians use specialized software to digitally identify targets using images from CT scans and then guide a bronchoscope to the target.
 By manipulating a variety of small, flexible tools inserted through the bronchoscope, physicians are able to image and biopsy mediastinal lymph nodes and distal lesions.
-UC San Diego Medical Center is the only center south of Orange County using this advanced ENB technology.
+UC San Diego Health is the regional leader in volume and overall experience with this advanced ENB technology.

 - Allows physicians to perform highly diagnostic, minimally invasive pulmonary bronchial procedures

 - ENB is a novel option for patients who would otherwise undergo surgery or are not surgical candidates

 - ENB can also be used in patients with lung cancer to place radio markers that help oncologists target radiation to lung tumors

 - Markers can also be placed around pulmonary nodules to aide in tactile localization by the thoracic surgeon at the time of the nodule resection

 - Less risk with a higher degree of accuracy compared to other procedures

 - An extremely safe procedure that allows for maneuverability of instruments

 - ENB gives physicians access to peripheral nodules or masses, as well as placement of radio markers